UA Aug 2021

 And if you live in the City of Alexandria, call the Department of Community and Human Services at 703-746-5700.

 Once you have contacted your local government at the numbers above, you may apply for DAH assistance here: https://hijrah.org/resources/forms/financial-assistance-form/

 We receive many urgent requests each month.
 If you are able to help respond to these families in need, please give below.

 “A man’s true wealth is the good he does in this world.”

 Brothers and Sisters, these are the ones who fall through the cracks, who have extraordinary circumstances, who don’t qualify for other assistance or who have already received what is available to them.
 These are the ones who simply have nowhere else to go.
 Please consider funding one of the immediate needs below or setting up a recurring monthly donation to support families who turn to us, when all other options have been exhausted.

 Sister F and her husband and five children resettled in the U.S. in 2017.
 Tragically, her husband was killed in December.
 She and the kids moved to a less expensive apartment, and she has been working a part-time job and using what little savings is left to manage their rent and living expenses.
-We are coordinating with several other agencies to assist in several ways, but she is in need of rental assistance this month.
-She is a first-time DAH applicant.
+She is need of rental assistance to help get her life resettled.

 Please keep these families in your dua.

 May Allah (SWT) give ease to these brothers and sisters who are suffering great hardship and stress, and may He move us to care for them in their moment of need.